 [redacted for anonymous review] I argue against the dominant, set-theoretic approach to analyzing the structures of mathematical objects (like spacetime theories), and I suggest a more group-theoretic alternative.

-“Typicality and Explanation”.
-I explore and defend a philosophical account of typicality and typicality-based explanations.
+“Typical”.
+I explore and defend a philosophical account of typicality and typicality explanations.

 “Boundary Constraints and the Interventionist Account of Explanation”.
 I show that Woodward and Hitchcock’s account of explanation has trouble with certain cases, and I suggest a revised version of their account that does not.